 Using the ESAF Application

 The ESAF tool can be accessed through ALSHub.
-Simply select the option to “Complete Experiment Safety Documentation (ESAF or ESS)” to take you to a page where you can enter either an ESAF or the older style ESS.
+Simply select the option to “Complete Experiment Safety Documentation (ESAF)” to take you to the ESAF system.

 Submitting an ESAF

-Each tab of the ESAF must be completed to describe the experiment, participants, samples, and equipment that will be brought to ALS.
+Each tab of the ESAF must be completed to describe the experiment, participants, samples, and equipment that will be brought to the ALS.
 After completing all tabs, the ESAF should be submitted and will be available for review by the ALS safety and inspection staff and the experiment participants.
 Additional participants can be added at any time, but once approved, new materials and equipment may not be added.
-If additional materials or equipment will be brought to the ALS, the ESAF must be copied to create a new version.
+If additional materials or equipment will be brought to the ALS, the ESAF must be updated and resubmitted to create a new version.
+Select “Update” in the “Choose an Action” menu to update and resubmit an ESAF.

 Reviewing an ESAF and Starting Work